REALERvolker1/fedora-guide/README.md

 ## Which Fedora fits your head?

+There are many different ways to install Fedora.
+This guide will cover the traditional Fedora versions.
+Immutable Fedora versions like Silverblue, Kinoite, or Sericea require specialized instructions for how to set them up.

+The easiest way to get Fedora is to use Fedora Media Writer to download the disk image you want to use.
+You can obtain that [here](https://www.fedoraproject.org/en/workstation/download/)

 ### Fedora GNOME

 You will need a CD or a USB device formatted with a Fedora Disk Image.
 The main Fedora image uses the GNOME desktop environment.
 This can be acquired [here](https://www.fedoraproject.org/workstation/).